-Class Piano IV for Music Majors
+MUS 256 Class Piano IV for Music Majors

-AGEC-A. To complete your General Education requirements, one of the courses taken to fulfill degree requirements must be designated as an Intensive Writing/Critical Inquiry course and another must be designated as a Global/International/Historical Awareness course.
+AGEC-A. To complete your General Education requirements, one of the courses taken to fulfill degree requirements must be designated as an Intensive Writing/Critical Inquiry course (IW), Global/International/Historical Awareness (GIH) course, and Diversity and Inclusion (DI) course.
+Note that a single course may fulfill more than one of the requirements.

-Composition

-ENG 101 Written Communications I 3 credits

-FNG 102 Written Communications II 3 credits
+ENG 101 Written Communications I 3 credits ENG 102 Written Communications II 3 credits